xllim-tools/xllim/docs/sphinx/source/GLLiM/gllim_structures.rst

     This structure holds the results of the center predictions for a Gaussian Mixture Model (GMM).

+    :param int N_obs: Number of observations.
+    :param int D: Dimensionality of each observation.
+    :param int K_merged: Number of components in the merged GMM.

+    .. attribute:: mean
+        :type: ndarray of shape (N_obs, D)

+        The mean of the merged GMM prediction (N_obs, D).

+    .. attribute:: variance
+        :type: ndarray of shape (N_obs, D, D)

+        The variance of the merged GMM prediction (N_obs, D, D).

     .. attribute:: weights
-        :type: vec
+        :type: ndarray of shape (N_obs, K_merged)

-        The weights of the centers.
+        The weights of the components of the merged GMM (N_obs, K_merged).

     .. attribute:: means
-        :type: ndarray of shape ()
+        :type: ndarray of shape (N_obs, D, K_merged)

-        The centers that represent the predictions.
+        The means of each component in the merged GMM (N_obs, D, K_merged).
+It corresponds to the centers that stands for the predictions

     .. attribute:: covs
-        :type: ndarray of shape ()
+        :type: list with length N_obs[ndarray of shape (D, D, K_merged)]

-        The covariance matrices of the centers.
+        The covariance matrices of each component in the merged GMM (D, D, K).
+It is constructed from other gaussians means thus it depends on observations.

 .. _insights-struct: